- A new definition for the APRA Dramatic Context Licence came into effect on 1 January 2018.

 4. What should LPA Members do if they have any questions or concerns?

 - We strongly encourage you to contact LPA to discuss any problems you expect to arise or have already arisen due to these changes via the contact details below.
+You can learn more about avenues for resolving copyright complaints or disputes here.

 - You are also welcome to contact APRA directly by emailing email@example.com.